February 22, 2024

 Asset assumptions

-The asset allocation of the pension barometer is loosely based on the Canadian defined benefit plan asset mix for 2021 provided by Coalition Greenwich in its January 2022 edition of Market Trends & Competitive Positioning, "2021 Canadian Institutional Investor Research."
+The asset allocation of the Pension barometer is loosely based on the Canadian defined benefit plan asset mix for 2021 provided by Coalition Greenwich in its January 2022 edition of Market Trends & Competitive Positioning, "2021 Canadian Institutional Investor Research."

-The funded status pension barometer assumes the following asset allocation at the start date (December 31, 2020):
+The funded status Pension barometer assumes the following asset allocation at the start date (December 31, 2020):

 - Canadian core fixed income: 20% (FTSE Canada Universe Bond Index)